• Download a trial

 Why Identity Governance Breaks Down

-Most identity governance programs struggle not because policies are missing, but because controls are difficult to operate consistently.
+Most IGA programs struggle not because policies are missing, but because controls are difficult to operate consistently.

 Access reviews don’t complete on time